dzhunkoffski/esp8266_multisensor/README.md

-/start | start conevrsation with MultisensorBot /temperature | multisensor reads temperature from the DHT11 and send it /humidity | multisensor reads humidity from the DHT11 and send it
+/start | start conevrsation with MultisensorBot /temperature | multisensor reads temperature from the DHT11 and send it /humidity | multisensor reads humidity from the DHT11 and send it ALERT!!!
+Motion detected!!! | HC-SR501's digital output sends a signal to the board, equal infrared radiation in the sensor's field of view
+Failed to read from DHT sensor!!! | readTemperature() or readHumidity() returns NaN value